conda/conda-lock/docs/authenticated_channels.md

 ## Simple Auth

-For other channels (such as those self-managed) basic auth is supported
+For other channels (such as those self-managed) basic auth is supported and has the same environment variable behavior as for token based channel urls.

 ```sh
 --channel 'http://$USER:$PASSWORD@host.com/channel'
 ```

-This can also be done using the following flags

-{%
-   include-markdown "./flags/strip-auth.md"
-   heading-offset=2
-%}
+Additionally simple auth also support the [--strip-auth, --auth and --auth-file](/flags#-strip-auth-auth-and-auth-file) flags.

 ## What gets stored

-Since we can generally assume that these substitutions are both volatile *and* secret `conda-lock` will not store the raw version of a url in the unified lockfile.
+Since we can generally assume that these substitutions are both volatile _and_ secret `conda-lock` will not store the raw version of a url in the unified lockfile.

 If it encounters a channel url that looks as if it contains a credential portion it will search the currently